Ohio State Route 59: History

 At the 1923 Ohio state highway renumbering, State Route 59 was assigned to the roadway between Norwalk and Elyria.
 By 1929, the western terminus was moved to Milan before being extended further west to Bellvue by 1930.
 The entire roadway was made part of State Route 113 by 1939.

 The current State Route 59 was certified in 1969 with the eastern terminus at its current location and the western terminus at the intersection of North Main Street and Cuyahoga Falls Avenue in Akron, where it met SR 8.
 The general route was originally designated as part of State Route 36 from 1923 to 1932 and as State Route 5 from 1932 to 1969.
 The creation of SR 59 was part of a reroute of State Route 5 to a new southeastern bypass of Ravenna to end at Interstate 76 in Rootstown.
 State Route 585 was certified the same year for the portion of SR 5 between State Route 21 and Wooster.
-In its 1969 route, the western terminus of SR 59 was the intersection of East Cuayhoga Falls Avenue and North Main Street in the North Hill neighborhood of Akron, following the previous alignment of SR 5.
+In its 1969 route, the western terminus of SR 59 was the intersection of East Cuyahoga Falls Avenue and North Main Street in the North Hill neighborhood of Akron, following the previous alignment of SR 5.
 SR 59 followed Cuyahoga Falls Avenue east, intersecting with the original end of the SR 8 expressway, then known as the SR 8 Bypass or 8-B. Just after the intersection with the expressway, SR 59 turned northward onto Front Street and followed Front Street and Second Avenue through Cuyahoga Falls.

 During the 1970s, multiple changes were made to the alignment of SR 59 as various projects were completed.
 The western end of SR 59 was rerouted onto the SR 8 Expressway and Akron Innerbelt as the Innerbelt, later named the Martin Luther King Freeway, was completed in phases between 1972 and 1986.
 The portion of SR 59 on Perkins Avenue was originally intended to be temporary until the northern leg of the Innerbelt was completed, and was officially designated at State Route 59T until August 2007.
 The section through Kent was rerouted onto the new Haymaker Parkway in 1975 after previously following West and East Main Streets through the city.